dougsweetser/Q/docs/Math/complex_quaternions.md

 of that basis.
 The gray straw is the square of this new basis.

 Going from the cube to the plane looks like a good math puzzle.
-For each color, one of the complex planes involves *e* and *i^2^*.
-This would have to be the final plane.
-Then one would have to come up with a few rules about how to go from red-green-yellow to just one color.
+For each from red-green-yellow to just one color.

 To get the animation to be like a distance-time, only count two of the three